 Please note there is no option to book a full apartment (to share with friends for example).
 Booking will be done per room and each booker will choose their own room.

 To complete your booking you will need a bank card (debit or credit) to make your payments.
 We do not offer invoices or accept cheques or other forms of payment including cash.
 If you are travelling from outside Ireland you need to ensure that you have the use of a bank card that works internationally.
 As banking rules and security requirements have changed in the last year you may need to become familiar with some security issues that may arise when using a bank card to make payments online.
 We have an article about this subject HERE and we recommend that you read it in advance of the booking day and check-in.

 First year students who have deferred an academic place via the University Records Office will be eligible to book as a "continuing student" in April and not as a CAO First Year in September.

-First year students who have deferred an academic place via CAO will be eligible to book 9 September 2022 (10am) with all other CAO incoming first years.
+First year students who have deferred an academic place via CAO will be eligible to book with other CAO entrants in September (date ot be confirmed).

 Booking a Published University Scheme Option On Campus

 If you are eligible to book a room via Scéim, Access Recommendation, Sports Scholarship, Northern Ireland, or as an Academic Scholar you will be contacted by the Residence Office by email once your academic place (offered via CAO only) has been confirmed to us.
 Alternatively contact us on firstname.lastname@example.org to get confirmation.
 If in doubt book your room in the general offering for CAO students in the first instance.

 Please carefully consider these points before your book: